wgm-applied-math/Queueing-simulation-Matlab-1/README.md

 # Queueing-simulation-Matlab-1
-A queueing simulation in Matlab
+A queueing simulation in Matlab.
+I'll eventually add a Python version.

 This is an M/M/s queue simulation.
 The overall architecture is event driven.